 In individual therapy sessions, both present and past life situations are analyzed, according to the assumption that our personality is a dynamic system whose development occurs throughout life.
 The only way to understand each person’s relational patterns is by understanding the entire process and the mechanisms that cause the vicious cycles or maladaptive relational patterns to be maintained and strengthened.

-The frequency of the sessions is usually weekly, in some cases bi-monthly or mixed: starts weekly start and then is reduced.
+The frequency of the sessions is usually weekly, in some cases bi-weekly, bi-monthly or mixed: starts with a higher frequency of sessions that is later reduced.

 Couples counseling or therapy consists of a series of sessions during which the therapist meets with the couple together or separately.
 Couples counseling is focused on solving a central conflict of the couple that impedes progress or causes suffering.